 The Trouble With Pure Performance

 Another odd design feature is the decision to eschew the traditional three pockets on the rear of the jersey in favour of two larger pockets.
-It’s another design decision perhaps made with pure performance in mind - if you’re a professional cyclist, you probably don’t need that much storage (and carrying less is probably more aerodynamic), but as a consumer I need to carry a few essentials on every ride (a phone, keys, mini-pump, etc.), plus food and extra clothing (eg. a gilet or lightweight jacket) and having only two pockets limits your options for organising your stuff.
+It’s another design decision perhaps made with pure performance in mind.
+If you’re a professional cyclist, you probably don’t need that much storage space (and carrying less is probably more aerodynamic), but as a consumer I need to carry a few essentials on every ride (a phone, keys, mini-pump, etc.), plus food and extra clothing (eg. a gilet or lightweight jacket).
+Having only two pockets unfortunately limits your options for organising your stuff.
 Personally, I usually prefer to carry my phone, mini-pump and gilet in my middle rear pocket, as these are the heaviest/bulkiest items and I want to avoid side sagging.
 I then separate my food out in to the remaining two pockets, so I don’t have spend time rummaging through them mid-ride to find what I want.
 Your milage may vary with this, but to me it’s a classic case of ‘If it ain’t broke, don’t fix it.’